Abercarn: Coal mining

+Church

+St Luke's Church by John Coates Carter, a striking stone and concrete church, is now redundant.
+St Luke's is a Grade II* listed building, described as "one of the most strikingly original churches built in Britain between the World Wars."

 Local government

 The area was part of the ancient Monmouthshire parish of Mynyddislwyn until the late 19th century.
-In 1892 a local board of health and local government district of Abercarn was formed.
+In 1892, a local board of health and local government district of Abercarn was formed.
 This became Abercarn urban district in 1894, governed by an urban district council of twelve members.
 Under the Local Government Act 1972 the urban district was abolished in 1974, becoming part of the borough of Islwyn, Gwent.
 Further local government organisation in 1996 placed the area in the county borough of Caerphilly.
 The former urban district corresponds to the three communities of Abercarn, Crumlin and Newbridge.